Thakshashila: Plot

 Gautam Krishna is an ace mountaineer and instructor at the government institute in Himachal who has climbed the Himalayas over and again and helps the police in missions there, sometimes involving terrorists and insurgents.
 In the latter, he is usually brought in by his friends and admirers like DSP Rajeevan, while corrupt officers at the higher end like SP Chowdhary and the DGP K. M. Nair himself are shown to have a grudge against him.
 Even at his own institute, Deputy Director Sheela Nambiar bears grudges against him and constantly tries to thwart him while the Director Wilson Pereira tries to tone the irreverent Gautam down so that his services and expertise aren't lost to the institute.

 Gautam lives with his sister Ganga Menon who is a customs officer.
 They happen to have a tragic past and childhood, their father having shown to have betrayed the Indian Army somehow for which their mother was tortured and killed.
 As such, Gautam hates his father, who is since then unheard of, to the core, while Ganga harbours mixed feelings.
 Ganga also happens to be recovering from the shock of her fiancée's accidental death, Gautam unsuccessfully trying to convince her for another marriage.
-Unexpectedly one day, Ganga comes face to face with their father, Major Madhavan, who, after having been released from jail, has come to her for some official pass, along with his adopted daughter Motti (Suchitra).
+Unexpectedly one day, Ganga comes face to face with their father, Major Madhavan, who, after having been released from jail, has come to her for some official pass, along with his adopted daughter Motti.
 Ganga begins seeing her father and step-sister while she hasn't found the courage to tell Gautam yet.

 In the meanwhile Ganga arranges for a girl Amalendu to meet Gautam.
 Though initially stalled by their respective attitudes, they soon hit it off.
-They are soon engaged, while at the mountaineering institute, instructors Charlie and Salman also have their own romances with another female trainer Geetha Vijayan and a young cadet Sindhu (Sindhu) respectively.
+They are soon engaged, while at the mountaineering institute, instructors Charlie and Salman also have their own romances with another female trainer and a young cadet Sindhu respectively.